 Universities in Finland

-University studies is funded by government so students enrolled in full-time courses don't have to pay tuition fees.
-In selected English-language Master's degree programmes it is possible for the Finnish higher education institutions to charge tuition fees from non-EU/EEA nationals during a five-year trial period 2010-2014.
-Depending on the programme, tuition fees may be collected starting from autumn 2010, 2011 or 2012.
+University studies are funded by the government, so students enrolled in full-time courses don't have to pay tuition fees.
+In selected English-language Master's degree programs it is possible for the Finnish higher education institutions to charge tuition fees from non-EU/EEA nationals during a five-year trial period 2010-2014.
+Depending on the program, tuition fees may be collected starting from autumn 2010, 2011 or 2012.

 Most of the programs are taught in Finnish or Swedish languages.
 Courses in English are becoming popular.
 Most Admissions are done via University Admissions Finland (UAF).

 The Tampere University of Technology, University of Oulu, University of Helsinki and other universities have MS programs in English too (TOEFL/IELTS might be required from nonnative English speakers).

 If you have a strong affinity towards research and innovation, then the stunning country of Finland having best in class universities with the state in art infrastructure is your destination.
 Being situated in the Northern part of Europe this country is among one of the five Nordic countries in Europe.
 The society of Finland strongly follows the policy of equality.
 With an inclination towards technological innovation, this country has now become one of the leaders in offering advanced education in the field of science and technology as a result of which the capital of this country Helsinki has become one of the safest places for young talented minds.

 Every year many students opt to go to Finland for higher studies for having a bright prospect in the field of Technology.
 Most of the students coming from foreign countries do not find many problems in adjusting to the environment of this exotic country.
 This country is safe for women scholars as the country strongly believes in gender equality.
 Low levels of corruption also make this country very suitable for international students.

 Why Would You Want to Study in Finland?